 The harsh sunlight also works well whenever you’re shooting architecture and other geometrical structures.
 The sharp shadows the sun creates add dimension to these their framework which makes them look quite dramatic.

 So walk around your area when the sun is high up in the sky.
 See how it interacts with the buildings around you.
-It wouldn’t take long before you see shadows casting all sorts of patterns that look pleasing to the eyes.
+It won’t take long to see shadows casting all sorts of patterns that look pleasing to the eyes.

-You’ll find this surprising, but one of the most fascinating light sources you can try for shadow photography are street lights.
+One of the most fascinating light sources you can try for shadow photography is street lights.
 They may seem ordinary, but they can be magical in certain situations, especially if it’s foggy or misty outside.

 Even during an ordinary night, the limited beam of light they produce cast breathtaking shadows on objects below and around them.